+produce and more there avonand)

-Topic and choice of words are appropriate for the audience CONTENT Mill Almore, and with OK Needs in ent self discourse the self of Topic and choice of words are appropriate for the audience 4 Followed instructions for this assignment/ Used at least three of the five senses to describe the season V Included contrasts of color, temperature, and/or texture Avoided "season confusion" (see Lesson Instructions for explanation) All sentences support topic sentence (no "carrots in your cookie jar") Content flows smoothly; details are organized in a way that makes sense to the reader Title captures the essence of the paragraph - vague title house STYLE Strong topic sentence that introduces the paragraph - www. www. or Used no more than two forms of "to be" ( is, am, are, was, were, be, being, been ) Chose synonyms instead of repeating main words - all, sounded.
-OK Needs in nproveme ent Jawan of N Strong topic sentence that introduces the paragraph - white has been sentenced to the paragraph - white has be U Used no more than two forms of "to be" (is, am, are, was, were, be, being, been) Chose synonyms instead of repeating main words - air, sounder/ V Used concrete words that are specific, vivid, and sensory sund like with which sensory V Avoided the use of "weak" words Used no more than two forms of "to be" ( is, am, are, was, were, be, being, been ) Chose synonyms instead of repeating main words - air, sound of like Used concrete words that are specific, vivid, and sensory Avoided the use of "weak" words Varied sentence structure by correctly using each of the following: ✓ began one sentence with paired adjectives ✓ used a simile Wrote concisely, avoiding wordiness Strong closing sentence MECHANI CS OK Needs in nproveme ent ent Name and date in the upper right-hand corner Followed proper page format (placement, spacing, font style/size) Paragraph is 5-7 sentences long Indented first sentence of the paragraph; left margins around the paragraph Skipped lines and used good spacing between words and sentences Double-checked spelling by circling and looking up suspected words Capitalized the first word of each sentence as well as proper nouns Avoided improper capitalization V Used punctuation correctly W Used complete sentences avoided run-on sentences and misplaced modifiers Y Writing is neat and easy to read Correctly used checklist and colored pencils, circling and underlining as directed Included brainstorming sheet, all drafts of this paragraph, and your checklist 0 1 1 dn't make many marks on your papers, but don't assume a lack of comments means you're in the clear!" you've got loads of grut ideas to work with, casey - sparkling snow, cool clean air, etc. I've attached a "relping letter with, Casus - sparkling snow, cool clean air, etc. I've attached a "relping letter with tips for editing and pulishing your composition.
-You're of to a good s good start!
+Y Topic and choice of words are appropriate/for the audience 9 Followed instructions for this assignment/ Used at least three of the five senses to describe the season V Included contrasts of color, temperature, and/or texture Y Avoided "season confusion" (see Lesson Instructions for explanation) P All sentences support topic sentence (no "carrots in your cookie jar") V Content flows smoothly; details are organized in a way that makes sense to the reader P Title captures the essence of the paragraph - vague title

+STYLE ent Strong topic sentence that introduces the paragraph - automatic Name-on Used no more than two forms of "to be" (is, am, are, was, were, be, being, been) Chose synonyms instead of repeating main words = all sound of / OK Needs in nprovem ent of other of the second secon M Strong topic sentence that introduces the paragraph - MM MM Y Used no more than two forms of "to be" (is, am, are, was, were, be, being, been) Chose synonyms instead of repeating main words - air, sound of / with a word. (") + avoid. (") Y Used concrete words that are specific, vivid, and sensory sound like Strong topic sentence that introduces the paragraph with the line of the following: $\underline{\checkmark}$ began one sentence with paired adjectives $\underline{\checkmark}$ used a simile Wrote concisely, avoiding wordiness Strong closing sentence

+M Name and date in the upper right-hand corner J. Followed proper page format (placement, spacing, font style/size) Y Paragraph is 5-7 sentences long Indented first sentence of the paragraph; left margins around the paragraph Skipped lines and used good spacing between words and sentences \mathbf{V} Double-checked spelling by circling and looking up suspected words J. Capitalized the first word of each sentence as well as proper nouns Ľ Avoided improper capitalization Y Used punctuation correctly Y Used complete sentences, avoided run-on sentences) and misplaced modifiers V Writing is neat and easy to read V Correctly used checklist and colored pencils, circling and underlining as directed Included brainstorming sheet, all drafts of this paragraph, and your checklist

+Comments I didn't make many marks on your papers, but don't assume a lack of comments means you're in the clear !" you've got loads of quit ideas to work with, Casup - sparkling snow, cove clean air etc. I've attached a "helping letter" with tips for editing and pulshing your composition.
+You're off to a good start!